Nuvia raises $240 million to design Arm-based CPUs for datacenters

 “Nuvia is pretty well-positioned here,” Williams said in an interview with VentureBeat.
 “We are a serious competitor to all of the companies and their chips.”

 Nuvia isn’t licensing a predesigned Arm core as part of its CPU; instead, it is designing its own core under a custom Arm license.
-That core could be used in multiple chips, if Nuvia follows the gameplan of other chipmakers.
+That core could be used in multiple chips if Nuvia follows the gameplan of other chipmakers.

 “We’re designing our own core from the ground up,” Williams said.
 “Our secret sauce is really physical design capabilities and microarchitecture.
 And that’s where you see the differentiation coming into play for almost anybody that builds a processor.”